ceciglia/myDelay/README.md

 ﻿# My Delay
-## What is it
+## In brief
 My delay implements a real-time modulated delay.
-It implements chorus/flanger/vibrato effect?????? due to its modulating capabilities.
+It produces chorus/flanger/vibrato effect?????? due to its modulating capabilities.
 It works at 16 bit per sample to obtain an analogue feeling.

-## Architecture and operating contexts
+## Technical overview and architecture
 My delay is a DSP component written in C, designed to function as an audio element within the real-time audio pipeline of the ESP-ADF environment optimized for microcontroller execution.
 It works at a sample rate of 48kHz, 16 bit per sample and it operates on fixed blocks of 512 bytes (BUF SIZE), therefore 256 samples (2 bytes per sample).
 All core DSP calculations (including LFO generation, interpolation and parameter smoothing) are performed using floating-point precision that is then recasted in int16_t.
 All the project revolves arount the my_Delay struct which defines all the components necessary to the delay to function.